 COLLECTIVE MAKEUP HAUL – AUGUST 2017

 I buy a lot of makeup each month, and this haul is no exception.
-I managed to grab a few bargains from Illamasqua, TAMBeauty and Superdrug, so grab a cuppa and settle in for a fairly hefty haul!
+I managed to grab a few bargains from Illamasqua, Revolution Beauty and Superdrug, so grab a cuppa and settle in for a fairly hefty haul!

 Disclaimer – all my income (after bills) goes on makeup, which is why I’m able to get a lot each month.
 I don’t get anything for free!
 Links are affiliated!

 L’Oreal Lash Paradise Mascara, £9.99 – the US YouTuber fave finally arrived in the UK and I picked it up straight away!
-I actually reviewed this and compared it to the Too Faced Better Than Sex mascara over on my YouTube channel, have a look here.
-Buy here and here.
+I actually reviewed this and compared it to the Too Faced Better Than Sex mascara over on my YouTube channel.

 W7 Glocomotion Pink It Up Highlighter, £3.99 – W7 released a sister to their popular Glocomotion highlight (which I also own) and made it pink, so of course I had to grab it from my local Beauty Outlet.
 It’s very pretty and isn’t too dark for me, which I was worried about.